What Rights Do Fathers in the Military Have During a Divorce in San Antonio, TX?

 As a military parent going through a divorce, you have rights.
 Divorce can be a challenging and emotional process for any parent, but as a military father, you may face additional complexities when determining child custody due to your service obligations.
 It is essential to understand the unique considerations that come with being a military parent and to work with an attorney who knows military family law.

 When determining child custody and visitation rights, the court will always prioritize the best interests of the child.
 As a military father, your potential deployments may influence these arrangements.
-The court will take into account factors such as stability, continuity, whether the couple is unmarried, and the child’s relationship with both parents.
+The court will consider factors such as stability, continuity, whether the couple is unmarried, and the child’s relationship with both parents.

 Your service should not stand between you and the custody of your children.
-It’s crucial to work with an attorney who understands the unique challenges faced by military families to ensure that your parenting rights are protected while also considering the child’s welfare.
+Working with an attorney who understands the unique challenges faced by military families is crucial to ensure that you protect your parenting rights while also considering the child’s welfare.
 Our team of fierce advocates can help you navigate the legal process and advocate for a custody and visitation arrangement that considers your military service.

 Being in the military shouldn’t hurt your ability to have custody of your child, but it does mean you’ll need to take steps to prepare for a possible deployment.